iThink32/Read-More-Label/README.md

 ## Why do you need this?

-This repo is based on a solution found online but it doesnt handle one scenario i.e number of lines , it is totally dependent on the frame of the label.This repo handles that problem and adds a trailing text based on the number of lines you specify.
+This repo is based on a solution found online but it doesnt handle one scenario i.e number of lines , it is totally dependent on the frame of the label.This repo handles that problem and adds a trailing text based on the number of lines you specify.Moreover the solution used online involves a lot of OBJC methods(down casting to NSString in most places and using its funcs).This repo uses a pure swift apprach to solve the problem.

 ## Usage: